tblenkinsop/Slip-and-Dilation-Tendencies/README.md

 DT: Normalsied Dilation Tendency

-Import the csv file as a text-delimited file, noting that the geographic information for the fault segmetns is in the final column as WKT text
+Import the csv file to a GIS as a text-delimited file, noting that the geographic information for the fault segmetns is in the final column as WKT text